 Recording loved ones’ stories ensures they’re available for future generations.
-Luckily, with a variety of high-tech (and low-tech) options available, it’s never been easier to record your ’s most personal stories than it is today.
+Luckily, with a variety of high-tech (and low-tech) options available, it’s never been easier to record your family’s most personal stories than it is today.

 StepsPart 1Part 1 of 3:DIY Recording Basics